gopinathsjsu/individual-project-kapilgulani/README.md

 - The project's Java files are located at the root directory.
 - `lib`: the folder to maintain dependencies.
 - `.vscode/settings.json`: contains project settings including referenced libraries.
+- `Test`: the folder contains the unit test for every java class of the project.
+- `uml`: contains the class diagram of all the design patterns used in the project.
 - Compiled output files are generated in the root folder by default.

 ## Project Configuration